VishalRam99/InnovationsVIT-Static/README.md

 ## License

-If a LICENSE file is present in this repository, its terms apply.
-Otherwise, usage is considered internal/unlicensed by default—please add a LICENSE file if needed.
+A LICENSE file is present in this repository, its terms apply.